quantumgardener/qg.blog/content/notes/Forspoken.md

 This game got a lot of negative press just before release.
 It was a game I'd been looking forward to since it was first announced at around the time of the [[PlayStation 5]] launch.

-I thoroughly enjoyed it and achieved the [[Platinum Trophy]] on 24 February 2023.
+I thoroughly enjoyed it and achieved the [[Platinum trophy]] on 24 February 2023.